FahadMehmood056/Venuze-App/README.md

 **reCAPTCHA.** Implemented as a functional checkbox that gates the login button, but it performs no verification, as no reCAPTCHA site key was provided.

-**Social login.** The Facebook, Google and Apple buttons are UI only.
-Real social sign-in needs OAuth client IDs and platform configuration that were not part of the task.

-**Sign up and forgot password.** UI only, since no endpoints or designs were provided for them.

 **User model.** The login response returns a large user object, including role permissions and a profile.
 All of it is modelled, so the session carries everything the API returns rather than a subset.